There has been an increase in both physical and emotional abuse since the onset of the pandemic.

 ‘Both physical and emotional abuse have spiked during the pandemic,’ says Madeleine Gauffin, Licensed Psychologist and Psychotherapist at Livi.
 ‘Before, you may both have been away from home more, but being together all the time creates more opportunities for abuse to occur.’

-The danger doesn’t only come from the threat of physical violence – there may be emotional abuse, too.
+The danger doesn’t only come from the threat of physical violence – there may be emotional domestic abuse, too.
 Although this poses just as much of a threat as physical abuse, it can be harder to spot.

 What is emotional abuse?